A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Categorization Results of Collected Data and Research Purposes

-Among 45 studies using interaction data, 18 studies use terms related to type of touch interaction (i.e., click, long click, typing, scroll, pinch, swipe) to describe the type of touch interaction used in References ~\cite{kim2019understanding, lee2014hooked, bitsch2015psychologist, holzmann2017android, montague2015tinyblackbox, schweizer2014krakena, schweizer2014krakenb, mehrotra2017understanding, elazhary2018w, tarakji2018voice, chen2019messageontap, lin2019user, riegler2015ui, zhong2015enhancing, arruda2016capture, gu2019practical, wu2017appcheck, negara2019practical}.
-The 16 studies which are the names of \emph{AccessibilityEvent} related to the type of touch interaction (TYPES\_VIEW\_CLICKED, TYPES\_VIEW\_LONG\_CLICKED, TYPES\_VIEW\_TEXT\_CHANGED, TYPES\_VIEW\_SCOLLED) were used to describe the touch interaction used in References ~\cite{lee2018click, okoshi2015attelia, okoshi2016towards, riegler2018measuring, lau2014mimesis, fernandes2016appstract, naseri2019accessileaks, li2018chatting, muangsiri2017random, li2018kite, li2017sugilite, bissig2018towards, fazzini2016manual, fazzini2017barista, liu2017mechanism, lian2018cat}.
-In the remaining 11 studies, general term expressions were described such as “user action”, “touch event”, “all UI events”, “touch event”, “input action”, and “gesture action” were used in References ~\cite{ferreira2015aware, park2017don, chang2017smartphone, lee2019does, sun2018lip, rauen2018empowering, rodrigues2015breaking, alshayban2020accessibility, canfora2016silent, rahman2018iac, li2017programming}.
-To this end, the variously described terms related to type of touch interaction are grouped and classified into five categories: general expression, click (include tapping), long click, type, and scroll (include punch and sweep) as described in Table \ref{table:touchinteractions}.
-Therefore, excluding the general expression category, the most frequently used type of touch interaction among the four categories was redundantly used in 26, 21, 18, and 13 studies in the order of click, typing, scroll, and long click, respectively.
-The reason that click and typing occur most frequently is that the touch interaction gestures that users use most in their smartphones are click and typing.
-Therefore, it is believed that there are many studies using interaction gesture data of click and typing.
+The type of touch interaction data (e.g., click, long click, typing, scroll) were further classified and analyzed for each surveyed study.
+Among a total of 44 such studies, 18 studies used terms related to the types of touch interaction actions (i.e., click, long click, typing, scroll, pinch, swipe), and the 15 studies used the event name of \emph{AccessibilityEvent} such as VIEW\_CLICKED, VIEW\_LONG\_CLICKED, VIEW\_TEXT\_CHANGED, VIEW\_SCOLLED to describe the collection of user’s touch interaction data.
+The remaining 11 studies used general terms (e.g., user action, touch event, all UI events, touch event, input action, gesture action) in their papers.
+As shown in Table \ref{table:touchinteractions}, these studies were grouped and classified into five categories: general expression, click (including tapping), long click, typing, and scroll (including punch and swipe).
+Click and typing were most frequently used in previous research because they are the most basic interactions in smartphone use.